 The Beaufort campus overlooks the Intracoastal Waterway in quaint Beaufort, S.C.
 You'll study in the heart of the sea islands surrounded by the unique culture, environment, and aesthetics woven into this community over its 300 year history.
 You'll live within walking distance of shops and galleries, casual seafood and five-star restaurants, and the waterfront park.

 The Beaufort Campus is home to Beaufort College Honors as well as programs in Studio Art, History, and Marine Biology.
+Students planing to live on the Beaufort Campus are welcome to apply for the 1795 Scholarship.

 Beaufort College Honors